 For all of these, both the method and the initiatory grace are required.”

-Those designated to give mantra initiation within the AHYMSIN family include: Alexander Benjamin, Carolyn Hume, Helen Choe (Hansa), Lalita Arya (Ammaji), Linda Billau, Ma Radha Bharati, Michael Kissener, Nina Johnson, Pandit Hari Shankar Dabral, Rajah Indran, Raghavendra Adiga, Savitri Jugdeo, Shi Hong,Stephen Parker (Stoma), Swami Nityamuktananda Saraswati, Swami Prashant Bharati, Swami Ritavan Bharati, Swami Tat Sat Bharati, Wolfgang Bischoff, and Yoong.
+Those designated to give mantra initiation within the AHYMSIN family include: Adhikari Bhoi, Alexander Benjamin, Ashutosh Sharma, Carolyn Hume, Helen Choe (Hansa), Lalita Arya (Ammaji), Linda Billau, Matilde Caro Reoyo, Michael Kissener, Nina Johnson, Pandit Hari Shankar Dabral, Rajah Indran, Raghavendra Adiga, Savitri Jugdeo, Shi Hong,Stephen Parker (Stoma), Swami Ma Radha Bharati, Swami Nityamuktananda Saraswati, Swami Prashant Bharati, Swami Ritavan Bharati, Swami Tat Sat Bharati, Wolfgang Bischoff, and Yoong.
 Get to know them and let them get to know you.